 | Backup schedule | Cron expression for backup frequency |

-Backups are compressed as .tar.gz archives and uploaded to the configured backup storage.
+.tar.gz archive, upload it to the configured backup storage, then start the container again if it was running.
 Each backup tracks its size, checksum, and completion status.

 Backup statuses: